avo-hq/docs/src/2.0/menu-editor.md

 ## Dashboard

-Similar to `resource` this is a helper to make it easier to reference a dashboard.
+Similar to `resource`, this is a helper to make it easier to reference a dashboard.

 ```ruby
 resource :dashy